Suzy Q

-Suzy Q's were an American brand of snack cake produced and distributed by Hostess Brands similar to the Drake's Devil Dog.
-The oblong sandwich, of either devil's food cake or banana-flavored cake with white crème filling, was invented in 1961 and named after the daughter of Continental Baking Company Vice President Cliff Isaacson.
+Suzy Q's are an American brand of snack cake produced and distributed by Hostess Brands similar to the Drake's Devil Dog.
+The oblong sandwich, of either devil's food cake or banana-flavored cake with white crème filling, was invented in 1961 and named after the daughter of Continental Baking Company President William J Sellhorn.
 The cake was initially discontinued in 2012, but was reintroduced in 2015, although with a different look.
 However, after backlash from fans, the original cake was reintroduced in 2018.
-The return was short-lived, however, as Hostess Brands removed all references to the again-discontinued Suzy Q from their website in late 2020.
+The return was short-lived, however, as Hostess Brands discontinued Suzy Q in late 2020.
+It later came back in September 2025.